Video captures burglar creeping around in newborn baby's Bronx bedroom

 RIVERDALE, Bronx (WABC) -- Chilling video shows a burglar breaking into a Bronx bedroom where a 2-month-old baby was sleeping.

-He rummaged around the room, but left when he heard the baby's father.
+He rummaged around the room, but he left when he heard the baby's father.

 Police say just minutes later, he broke into another apartment nearby and stole a backpack, jewelry, and a bicycle.